-- Provide basic knowledge on how to design and elaborate an IPM program to control economically important pests. - Explain agroecosystem functioning. - Examine the agroecosystems' complexities and challenges. - Provide knowledge on the principles and strategies governing the international phytosanitary measures (ISPM) and quarantine systems (QS). - Analyse and discuss the current quarantine legislation in the European Union. - Provide concepts on the certification programs to produce healthy plant propagating material as the main pest prevention measure.

-Emphasise the importance of potential invasive harmful organisms for the Euro-Mediterranean area and plan possible countermeasures.
+- Provide basic knowledge on how to design and elaborate an IPM program to control economically important pests. - Explain agroecosystem functioning. - Examine the agroecosystems' complexities and challenges. - Provide knowledge on the principles and strategies governing the international phytosanitary measures (ISPM) and quarantine systems (QS). - Emphasise the importance of potential invasive harmful organisms for the Euro-Mediterranean area and plan possible countermeasures.

-- Become knowledgeable about ecosystem functioning, principles of agroecology and related practices. - Understand the basic principles and international agreements regulating trade between countries. - Identify appropriate IPM strategies for preventing the introduction and spread of harmful and invasive pests in new areas. - Assess pest threats in a new area through the elaboration of a Pest Risk Analysis (PRA) and propose an appropriate contingency plan. - Intersect between scientific, legislative, and phytosanitary service activities for effective pests control strategies. - Apply multidisciplinary approaches for implementing innovative sustainable IPM strategies for Mediterranean fruit tree and vegetable crops.
+- Become knowledgeable about ecosystem functioning, principles of agroecology and related practices. - ✓ Understand the basic principles and international agreements regulating trade between countries. - Identify appropriate IPM strategies for preventing the introduction and spread of harmful and invasive pests in new areas. - Apply multidisciplinary approaches for implementing innovative sustainable IPM strategies for Mediterranean fruit tree and vegetable crops.